t-flora/t-flora/README.md

-- 👋 Hi, I’m Tiago.
-I'm a builder based in the Bay Area
+Hi, I’m Tiago.
+I'm some guy based in the Bay Area.
-- 👀 I’m interested in WebDev, systems programming, ML, microcontrollers, automation in general, and economics
+I’m not interested in WebDev but can spin up a website.
-- 🌱 I’m currently learning React, Rust, and Arduino.
-React for fun, Rust out of deep interest, and Arduino for silly ideas
+I am interested in systems programming and microcontrollers but know relatively little about it.
-- 💞️ I’m looking to collaborate on AI/ML projects or anything to do with systems programming
+I am very interested in ML and know a little bit about it.

-- 📫 How to reach me: email tiagoflora@uni.minerva.edu
+How to reach me: email tiagoflora@uni.minerva.edu

 <!---
 t-flora/t-flora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.